Chart Color Schemes

 Lightsview displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-Lightsview's dwelling structure, as per the latest Census, consisted of 46.0% houses and 54.0% other dwellings (semi-detached, apartments, 'other' dwellings).
-This contrasted with Adelaide metro's 75.2% houses and 24.9% other dwellings.
+Lightsview's residential structures, as per the latest Census, consisted of 46.0% houses and 54.0% other dwellings (semi-detached, apartments, 'other' dwellings).
+This contrasts with Adelaide metro's 75.2% houses and 24.9% other dwellings.
 Home ownership in Lightsview was at 12.6%, with mortgaged dwellings at 52.1% and rented ones at 35.3%.
-The median monthly mortgage repayment was $1,722, higher than Adelaide metro's average of $1,562.
-Median weekly rent in Lightsview was $400, compared to Adelaide metro's $320.
+The median monthly mortgage repayment in the area was $1,722, higher than Adelaide metro's average of $1,562.
+The median weekly rent figure for Lightsview was recorded at $400, compared to Adelaide metro's $320.
 Nationally, Lightsview's mortgage repayments were lower than the Australian average of $1,863, while rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing